GamesOfSummer/GamesOfSummer/README.md

 ### Howdy Howdy! 👋👋👋

-Over 11 years of expierence.
-Loves React and leading a team to success.
+Over 11 years of expierence - Loves React and leading a team to success!

 Needing my consulting services?
 Drop me an email, let's talk! 🤗